nicolabs/nicobot/README.md

 # nicobot

-🤟 A collection of *cool* chat bots 🤟
+A collection of 🤟 *cool* 🤟 chat bots :

+- *Transbot* is a demo chatbot interface to IBM Watson™ Language Translator service
+- *Askbot* is a one-shot chatbot that will throw a question and wait for an answer

 > My bots are cool, but they are absolutely **EXPERIMENTAL** use them at your own risk !